scohe001/foreign-keys/README.md

 - Are still in the process of setting up your backend (database and models) for your Capstone
 - You want the user to be able to enter items that will then later be used in a dropdown and stored as part of another object
+- You want to declare ownership (ie: each user has a list of Meals they've created)
-- You have a one-to-many relationship (ie: in the example below, one Meal has many Ingredients)
+- You have a many-to-many relationship (ie: each Meal has many Ingredients from the same original list of ingredients)

 For more on dotnet db relationships, you can also see the [the Microsoft docs](https://docs.microsoft.com/en-us/ef/core/modeling/relationships) (click the "Data Annotations" tab on examples where applicable to see how you should modify your Model code).